gracedipierro/PnR-Final/README.md

 The final project for my Programming and Robotics class

  The final project consisted of many trials and many more errors when experimenting with robots.
+We used the Python language to encode our robots to do certain things.
  The goal was to get a robot to go through a maze without any help from me.
  Programming the robot to do this proved to be difficult, but with hard work and perseverance, a solution was found.
 Below are some of the methods used.

 'menu(self)' - This is a dictionary, that means it is a list with custom index values.
     In my project, I have several options in the menu.
 There is a navigate forward option,